-The working ratio is a measure of the ability of a business to its revenue.
+The working ratio compares the operating expenses of a business to its revenue.
 The ratio reveals whether a company can at least recover its operating expenses from sales.
 It is used as a general indicator of the financial health of a business, though it yields a figure that is imprecise.
 The ratio is most commonly used by third parties as part of their analysis of a business.
 The calculation of the working ratio is to divide total annual operating expenses, not including depreciation, by annual gross revenue.
 The formula is:

-If the ratio is less than 1, it implies that the business is capable of at least recovering its operating expenses.
+If the ratio is less than 1, it implies that the business can recover its operating expenses.
 A ratio of greater than 1 indicates that the company cannot be profitable without significant changes to its cost structure and/or pricing.

 The working ratio is not one of the more reliable performance measures, for the following reasons: